IBM/wxflows/examples/watsonx-chat-app/DEMO.md

 You can now ask every math related question.
 Not just a sum but for example:

 - "what is the square root of third decimal of pi times 10"

+what else can we add?
+- streaming
+- working with images (require vision model)
+- authentication